Jupiter Fund Management (OTCMKTS:JFHHF) Hits New 52-Week High at $1.13

-Jupiter Fund Management Plc (OTCMKTS:JFHHF – Get Free Report)’s stock price reached a new 52-week high during trading on Wednesday .
-The stock traded as high as $1.13 and last traded at $1.13, with a volume of 0 shares traded.
+Jupiter Fund Management Plc (OTCMKTS:JFHHF – Get Free Report) shares reached a new 52-week high during mid-day trading on Tuesday .
+The stock traded as high as $1.13 and last traded at $1.13, with a volume of 0 shares trading hands.
 The stock had previously closed at $1.13.

 Jupiter Fund Management Price Performance